The Accessibility Improvement Act and its consequences for website operators

 Who is affected?

-The Accessibility Reinforcement Act (BFSG) affects all companies that offer, manufacture or market products or services.
+The Accessibility Improvement Act (BFSG) affects all companies that offer, manufacture or market products or services.
 This includes, for example, all web stores and websites that offer the option of ordering goods or services.
 Manufacturers of products are also obliged to comply with the requirements, regardless of their size.

-Companies should make their websites and apps accessible in accordance with the WCAG standards by June 28, 2025.
-Violations of the BFSG can result in sales bans, warnings and fines of up to 100,000 euros.
+Exceptions apply to micro-enterprises with fewer than ten employees or an annual turnover of less than EUR 2 million, provided they do not manufacture any products.
+Companies have had to design their websites and apps to be accessible in accordance with the WCAG standards since June 28, 2025.
+Violations of the BFSG can now lead to specific sales bans, warnings and fines of up to EUR 100,000.

 Requirements for accessible websites

-A website is considered accessible if it can be used by all people without restriction, regardless of limitations in seeing, hearing, moving or processing information.
 In some cases, a separate accessible version of a website can be provided, as long as it offers the same content and functionality and is equally accessible.
-However, this is not considered best practice, as a single accessible main site is usually more efficient and user-friendly.
+However, this is not considered best practice, as a single accessible main page is usually more efficient and user-friendly.

 Examples of concrete measures for implementation are